-- o 480 individuals (including among others; clan heads who are the leaders of customary law, religious leaders, women and girls) participating in community dialogues to generate discussion at the local level on harmful traditional practices which are permissive of violence against women and girls - Over 800 men and boys to participate in the anti-VAW response - Social actors i.e. the Police, health workers, magistrates and Local council courts in not only expediting but also giving priority to cases in relation to violence against women and girls. - Over 2400 individuals (including 1800 women and girls) through community outreaches with legal advice, advocacy and general sensitization of communities on the evil in GBV (VAWG). - 200 women and adolescent girls experiencing violence who will receive appropriate care and referral through Community Referral and Protection (COREP) centers
+- 480 individuals (including among others; clan heads who are the leaders of customary law, religious leaders, women and girls) participating in community dialogues to generate discussion at the local level on harmful traditional practices which are permissive of violence against women and girls - ${\odot}$ Over 800 men and boys to participate in the anti-VAW response - Social actors i.e. the Police, health workers, magistrates and Local council courts in not only expediting justice but also giving priority to cases in relation to violence against women and girls. - Over 2400 individuals (including 1800 women and girls) through community outreaches with legal advice, advocacy and general sensitization of communities on the evil in GBV (VAWG). - 200 women and adolescent girls experiencing violence who will receive appropriate care and referral through Community Referral and Protection (COREP) centers

-Progress over the last reporting period (year)
+Progress over the last reporting period (18 months)

-We have made significant progress in the last 12 months with over 1400 women and girls directly impacted by the project.
-Good progress is being made on the remaining activities which are on course, some of which are pending receipt of the second instalment of the grant to have them executed.
-In addition, Better HAG Uganda has taken a number of steps to tackle emerging and peculiar VAWG issues over the course of the last year.
+We have made significant progress in the last 18 months with over 3360 women and girls directly impacted by the project.
+We are glad to report good progress on the activities which are still on course.
+In addition, Better HAG Uganda has taken a number of steps to tackle emerging and peculiar VAWG issues over the course of the reporting period.
 Our fundamental approach has not changed and we have built on the benefits from having:

-- ↑ Clear objectives focused on VAWG advocacy, prevention, supporting victims access crucial GBV services, partnership working, and justice outcomes; - ↑ Commitment right across Better HAG Uganda Staffs and Board; with activities co-ordinated across communities targeted, placing particular emphasis on women and girls' access to anti VAWG services as well as steering them to demand for their rights; - ↑ Active engagement of and with different GBV social actors/stakeholders within areas of project jurisdiction;
+- Clear objectives focused on VAWG advocacy, prevention, supporting victims access crucial GBV services, partnership working, and justice outcomes; - ↑ Commitment right across Better HAG Uganda Staffs and Board; with activities co-ordinated across communities targeted, placing particular emphasis on women and girls' access to anti VAWG services as well as steering them to demand for their rights;

-- ↑ Ensuring that legislation at community, district, national and international levels to outlaw all forms of discrimination and violence against women and girls is not only made mention to women and girls-the victims to the vice, but also that responsible authorities duly implement such legislations. - ↑ Closely working with Community Paralegals (CoPs) that have been trained by Better HAG Uganda to assist not only in discharging the much needed legal advice and assistance but also make referrals for sensitive GBV cases for primarily women and girls.
+- ↑ Active engagement of and with different GBV social actors/stakeholders within areas of project jurisdiction; - ↑ Ensuring that legislation at community, district, national and international levels to outlaw all forms of discrimination and violence against women and girls is not only made mention to women and girls-the victims to the vice, but also that responsible authorities duly implement such legislations. - Closely working with Community Paralegals (CoPs) that have been trained by Better HAG Uganda to assist not only in discharging the much needed legal advice and assistance but also make referrals for sensitive GBV cases for primarily women and girls.